The Private AI Series, Course 1, Part 5

 Brilliant paper: Selling Privacy at Auction.
 You should read at least the first few pages.
 The idea: If you sell data in a privacy-preserving way, you're not selling data itself but insights.
 But if you sell too many insights, somebody can use all these insights to recreate the original data.
 The privacy budget is all about preventing that from happening.
 By keeping track of the probability somebody could reconstruct your information.

-But if you can only release so many insights before somebody can use these insights to reconstruct your data, then ε itself is the scarce resource.
+itself is the scarce resource.
 At some point, no further data science can be applied to your information.
-As there is less and less ε going around, its price should increase.
+As there is less and less ε

-• In federated data networks, data owners maintain control over the only copy of their data.
-We measure data leakage using ε.
+- In federated data networks, data owners maintain control over the only copy of their data.
+We measure data leakage using

-• It is a measure of scarcity, how much is left of a dataset insight to sell.
+becomes an important factor in the price of a data point. - It is a measure of scarcity, how much is left of a dataset insight to sell.

-• People's interest to protect their privacy starts to align with the commercial incentive.
+- People's interest to protect their privacy starts to align with the commercial incentive.
 Because businesses want to maintain control over the only copy of their information to keep prices high.
 Economic forces that used to work against privacy could soften or even work in favor of privacy.

-Note: ε is an effective market mechanism to create healthy data markets that protect privacy.
+is an effective market mechanism to create healthy data markets that protect privacy.

 Public Safety Perspective